jwhite37/csc253Project/REPORT.md

 - Since Python Tutor is available for fee for anybody to use, we have access not only to enrolled college students, but the general public.
 - Python Tutor places no restriction on the type of problem, so we have quite a bit of variation in algorithms people are attempting to learn about.
-- The large amount of data has the potential to allow us to reveal interesting edge cases not otherwise seen in a smaller sample.
+- The large amount of data has the potential to allow us to reveal interesting edge cases not otherwise seen in a smaller samples.

 In addition to improvement on the types of analysis done in the past, the tools we've worked with for this part of the project allow us to make several improvements.

 - GraphLab gives us a very powerful open source tool for doing quick data analysis.
+- Setting up a database and using GraphLab in conjunction can allow us to automate much of the analysis, especially if combined with AST and Diff analysis.
-- Using Python for a web server and opening up the vast amount of data allows us to get responses from multiple code reviewers, giving us a much larger 'audience' to do the review, without having to hire on a lot of staff to do analysis of the sessions.
+- Using Python for a web server and opening up the vast amount of data allows us to get responses from multiple code reviewers, giving us a much larger 'audience' to do the review, without having to recruit directly on a lot of people to do analysis of the sessions.

 Results
 =============